Some Facts You Should Know About the History of Oxycodone

 World’s Most Commonly Abused Legal Drug

-The commonly prescribed painkiller OxyContin is an extended-release medication, meaning that the tablet releases small amounts of Oxycodone for up to 12 hours.
+The commonly prescribed painkiller OxyContin is an extended-release medication.
+This means that the tablet is specially designed to release small amounts of Oxycodone for up to 12 hours.
 The pill itself gradually dissolves in the individual’s stomach acid, releasing the drug very slowly into the system.
 This works well for someone who has just had an operation or has another chronic pain situation.
 He or she can take one tablet and experience pain relief for an extended period.

 More on the History of Oxycodone